-Lake Michigan College has currently been granted State Capital Outlay funding to Renovate and Upgrade the Main Building (Napier Academic).
-The scope of this project is to architecturally renovate approximately 52% (158,210 square feet) of the existing Main Building, replace mechanical origination systems/controls/distribution throughout the entire building and upgrade building electrical equipment and technology.
-The majority of the proposed work focuses on spaces for learning, academic support, collaboration and improved access to services, with the level of renovation varying considerably depending on location, from infrastructure and finishes only, up to full interior reconfiguration.
-Learning spaces both formal and informal will provide access to class materials and will be equipped to promote collaborative learning.
-The project also includes the replacement and relocation of the main elevator.
-This project has a total budget of \$33,000,000 and is scheduled to be completed March 2020.
+Lake Michigan College was granted State Capital Outlay funding to Renovate and Upgrade the Main Building (Napier Academic).
+The scope of this project was to architecturally renovate approximately 52% (158,210 square feet) of the existing Main Building, replace mechanical origination systems/controls/distribution throughout the entire building and upgrade building electrical equipment and technology.
+The majority of the work focused on spaces for learning, academic support, collaboration and improved access to services, with the level of renovation varying considerably depending on location, from infrastructure and finishes only, up to full interior reconfiguration.
+Learning spaces both formal and informal now provide access to class materials and are equipped to promote collaborative learning.
+The project also included the replacement and relocation of the main elevator.
+The project total budget was \$33,000,000.
+The original completion was planned for March 2020, but due to unforeseen circumstances related to the Coronavirus Pandemic completion was delayed to August 2020.

 The College developed a comprehensive 10-year capital plan for improvements at all campuses in alignment with the College strategic plan.
 The 10-year capital plan has four identified funding sources.
 The funding strategy began with a five-year conservative spending plan to increase general funds prior to 2016.
 Then the community successfully passed a capital 10-year millage in 2016 and the same year was awarded an \$8.4M State of Michigan capital outlay grant.
-Finally the \$7.5M capital fund raising campaign was the tipping point to launching a massive campus transformation with construction beginning Spring 2018, along with the purchase of the Western Michigan University Southwest building (now named the Todd Center for Business, Education & Information Technology).
-The College master plan has continued to evolve and reflects the recent changes to our campus, including the opening of the new Welch Center for Wine & Viticulture.
+Finally, the \$7.5M capital fund raising campaign was the tipping point to launching a massive campus transformation with construction beginning Spring 2018, along with the purchase of the Western Michigan University Southwest building (now named the Todd Center for Business, Education & Information Technology).
+The College master plan has continued to evolve and reflects the recent changes to our campus, including the opening of the new Welch Center for Wine & Viticulture in August 2019.